kingpin27/ds221-2025/README.md

 ## Total Points: 20

-* **Posted on 2025-08-25**
+* **Posted on 25-08-2025**
-* **Due on 2025-09-20 11:59 PM** (No extension will be granted)
+* **Due on 20-09-2025 11:59 PM** (No extension will be granted)

 ## INSTRUCTIONS
 All problems must be solved using C++ and compile/execute correctly on the teaching cluster.
 You may test and debug on your local machine, but the final evaluation will be done on the cluster.

-All performance numbers given in your report should be on compute nodes of the teaching cluster.
+All performance numbers given in your report should be on compute nodes of the cluster.
 Profiling experiments should be run during your assigned timeslot to avoid performance interference.
 We should be able to reproduce your performance results.

 You are required to actively use Copilot to solve the programming part of the problem, to generate the solution code, and to test code.
 You are responsible for checking the accuracy of the code, including edge cases.